Alegruz/ComputerGraphicsStudies/External/slang/share/doc/slang/user-guide/a3-02-reference-capability-atoms.md

 `spvCooperativeVectorTrainingNV`
 > Represents the SPIR-V capability for cooperative vector training

+`spvCooperativeMatrixKHR`
+> Represents the SPIR-V capability for cooperative matrices

+`spvCooperativeMatrixReductionsNV`
+> Represents the SPIR-V capability for cooperative matrix 2

+`spvCooperativeMatrixConversionsNV`
+> Represents the SPIR-V capability for cooperative matrix 2

+`spvCooperativeMatrixPerElementOperationsNV`
+> Represents the SPIR-V capability for cooperative matrix 2

+`spvCooperativeMatrixTensorAddressingNV`
+> Represents the SPIR-V capability for cooperative matrix 2

+`spvCooperativeMatrixBlockLoadsNV`
+> Represents the SPIR-V capability for cooperative matrix 2

+`spvTensorAddressingNV`
+> Represents the SPIR-V capability for tensor addressing

 `spvMaximalReconvergenceKHR`
 > Represents the SPIR-V capability for maximal reconvergence.

 `spvQuadControlKHR`
 > Represents the SPIR-V capability for quad group control.

+`spvVulkanMemoryModelKHR`
+> Represents the SPIR-V capability for vulkan memory model.

+`spvVulkanMemoryModelDeviceScopeKHR`
+> Represents the SPIR-V capability for vulkan memory model.

 `GL_EXT_buffer_reference`
 > Represents the GL_EXT_buffer_reference extension.